Boloria dia: Description in Seitz

+Similar species

 B. dia differs from the pearl-bordered fritillary in having a sharp angle to its hindwing (readily seen from underside when perched with wings closed).
 The similar Titania's fritillary has a less sharply-angled hindwing and only occurs at high altitude.

 In Europe the larvae feed on Viola species (Viola odorata, Viola hirta, Viola canina, Viola reichenbachiana, Viola tricolor), and outside Europe on Prunella vulgaris and Rubus idaeus.

 Distribution

 Boloria dia is found in Europe, over the Caucasus east across the Palearctic to Mongolia.
 It is widespread and common across southern France.
 In Europe it occurs from northern Spain, Italy and Greece to Poland, the Balkans and Turkey.
 It is not found in Britain.